Home Rest Holidays Easter holiday: traditions, rituals, celebrations, recipes

 master27

-The last row is docking.
+The last row is connecting.
 He is the most responsible.
 Here you need to try everything on.
-The petals are made in a loop that is already familiar to you.
-We made one leaf - tried it on, if it fits - glued it, if not - corrected it.
-But you only need to glue the leaves to the lower fifth row.
-Dock to the fourth, but do not glue, you will do this a little later.
+The petals are made using the loop method you are already familiar with.
+We made one leaf and tried it on, if it fit, we glued it, if not, we corrected it.
+But you only need to glue the leaves to the bottom fifth row.
+Join the fourth one, but do not glue it, you will do this a little later.

 master28

-Cut the egg in half with extreme care.
-Remove all the pins from the top of the egg and carefully remove the lace from the mold.
-Then stick the needle into the flower that was between 1 and 8.
+Very carefully separate the egg in half.
+Remove all the pins from the top of the egg and carefully remove the “lace” from the mold.
+Then stick the needle into the flower that was between levels 1 and 8.

 master29

-The left needle will serve as a mark for an even alignment.
+The left needle will serve as a mark for smooth joining.

 master30